Noise Sensitivity of the Minimum Spanning Tree of the Complete Graph: Abstract

 \section{Abstract}

 We study the noise sensitivity of the minimum spanning tree (MST) of the $n$-vertex complete graph when edges are assigned independent random weights.
 It is known that when the graph distance is rescaled by $n^{1/3}$ and vertices are given a uniform measure, the MST converges in distribution in the Gromov-Hausdorff-Prokhorov (GHP) topology~\cite{AddarioBerry2013}.
 We prove that if the weight of each edge is resampled independently with probability $\varepsilon\gg n^{-1/3}$, then the pair of rescaled minimum spanning trees --- before and after the noise --- converges in distribution to independent random spaces.
 Conversely, if $\varepsilon\ll n^{-1/3}$, the GHP distance between the rescaled trees goes to $0$ in probability.
-This implies the noise sensitivity and stability for every property of the MST seen in the scaling limit, e.g., whether the diameter exceeds its median.
+This implies the noise sensitivity and stability for every property of the MST that corresponds to a continuity set of the random limit.
 The noise threshold of $n^{-1/3}$ coincides with the critical window of the Erd\H{o}s-R\'enyi random graphs.
 In fact, these results follow from an analog theorem we prove regarding the minimum spanning forest of critical random graphs.